 Written by Lauren Smith - October, 2019

-My name is Lauren Smith, I’m 22 years old and I’m from New Hampshire.
-One year ago, before my senior year at college, I was given the news that nobody ever wants to hear, the news that turns your world upside down, I was told that I had cancer.
-Cancers and tumors of the appendix are extremely rare, it was...Read More
+My name is Lauren Smith, I’m 23 years old and I live in Boston, MA.
+Two years ago, before my senior year at college, I was given the news that nobody ever wants to hear, I was told that I had a rare form of appendix cancer.
+Cancers and tumors of the appendix are extremely rare, it was once thought...Read More

 Written by Bob Franek - September, 2019